 Street Medicine Program

 The Street Medicine team works on the belief that everybody matters.
-This belief leads to a care model focusing on delivering care on site wherever homeless people feel comfortable.
-There are seven designated sites at soup kitchen locations and homeless shelters on a scheduled rotation.
-Because everybody matters, the clinical team treats patients under bridges and in the woods if they remain unsheltered.
-Street Medicine also receives inpatient consults at all LVH locations, on the units and in the emergency rooms.
+This belief leads to a care model focused on delivering care wherever homeless people feel comfortable.
+On a scheduled rotation, care is provided at seven designated soup kitchen locations and homeless shelters.
+The clinical team also treats those who remain unsheltered, including those who encamp under bridges and in the woods.
+Additionally, Street Medicine receives inpatient consults at all LVH locations, on the units and in emergency rooms.
 Inpatient consults serve to create a relationship between the patient and Street Medicine, and facilitate a follow up and/or clinic visit as needed.

 What is the goal?

 To provide basic primary care to people experiencing homelessness, wherever they are.
 Their success depends on delivering this care in a compassionate manner, where the patients feel cared for.
 Ultimately, this relationship helps patients’ conditions improve – mentally and physically.

 Any medical resident, LVHN colleague, clinical practice or community organization.

 Learn about other initiatives and collaborations in the Department of Community Health.